jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-There is also something else to note: the program has no control over what data comes from the external world - like content that we read from the database
+like content that we read from the database

 :::